lulzzz/datalayer/docs/docs/explorer/index.md

 ![Note Cover](/images/datalayer/note-cover.png "Notebook Cover")

-The Notes can be assembled in Flows to prepare the `Assembly` phase.
+The Notes can be assembled in Flows to prepare the `Alpha` phase.

 ![Flows](/images/datalayer/flows.png "Flows")